The International Timerbaev Nuclear Debates

 Student of M.A.
 Program Modern Journalism of the Peoples’ Friendship University of Russia (RUDN University), an intern at the Public Relations Development Company (KROS), participant of the IV International Timerbaev Nuclear Debates

 On April 17, 2023, the first track of the VI International Timerbaev Nuclear Debates took place and was devoted to the question: “Will AUKUS Weaken the Nuclear Nonproliferation Regime?”.
-The event was organized jointly by PIR Center, Russia, and James Martin Center for Nonproliferation Studies (CNS), USA.
-Among the debaters were young specialists from Russia, Japan and India mastering educational programs on nuclear nonproliferation, disarmament and global security.
+The event was organized jointly by PIR Center, Russia, and the James Martin Center for Nonproliferation Studies (CNS), USA.
+Among the debaters were young specialists from Russia, Japan, and India mastering educational programs on nuclear nonproliferation, disarmament, and global security.
 Affirmative Team was represented by the students of the M.A.
 Program Nonproliferation and Terrorism Studies of the Middlebury Institute of International Studies at Monterey (MIIS), USA, namely Sanaa Alvira (India) and Shizuka Kuramitsu (Japan).
 The team was prepared by mentor Sarah Bidgood, Director of the Eurasia Nonproliferation Program of the James Martin Center for Nonproliferation Studies.
-Among the debaters of the Negative Team were Evdokiia Voronkina, currently intern of PIR Center, and Ksenia Mineeva, 2nd-year of the M.A.
+Among the debaters of the Negative Team were Evdokiia Voronkina, currently an intern at PIR Center, and Ksenia Mineeva, 2nd-year of the M.A.
 Program Global and Regional Security and Conflict Management at Ural Federal University (UrFU).
 The team was mentored by Dr. Ekaterina B. Mikhaylenko, Associate Professor of UrFU.
-In order to enhance the educational component of the Debates, members of PIR Center Advisory Board were invited to speak as experts, in particularly, Ambassador Sergio Duarte, President of the Pugwash Conferences on Science and World Affairs, and Tariq Rauf, Former Head of Verification and Security Policy Coordination, Office reporting to Director General, International Atomic Energy Agency (IAEA).
+To enhance the educational component of the Debates, members of the PIR Center Advisory Board were invited to speak as experts, particularly, Ambassador Sergio Duarte, President of the Pugwash Conferences on Science and World Affairs, and Tariq Rauf, Former Head of Verification and Security Policy Coordination, Office reporting to Director General, International Atomic Energy Agency (IAEA).

 The Debates provided me with an opportunity to delve into the problem of the impact of AUKUS on the nuclear nonproliferation regime.
 The format of the Debates, which allowed me to get acquainted with the arguments for and against AUKUS, gave me a fairly complete picture of the situation and helped me form my opinion on this topical issue.